solo-io/gloo/docs/content/guides/graphql/getting_started/remote_executor.md

    EOF
    ```

-2. After the deployment is ready, verify that Gloo Edge created a `graphqlapi` resource for the upstream.
+2. After the deployment is ready, verify that Gloo Gateway created a `graphqlapi` resource for the upstream.
    ```sh
    kubectl get graphqlapis -n gloo-system
    ```